JaweriaAsif745/Breast_Cancer_Detection/README.md

-# Breast Cancer Prediction Model
+# Breast Cancer Prediction Model:
 Developed an SVM model achieving 95% accuracy in classifying tumors as malignant or benign.